 Dentures are generally used to replace a full arch of missing teeth, although partial dentures are available as well.
 They can assist with chewing and talking, but they can slip or cause discomfort if they don't fit correctly.

-Also, dentures are removed at night, but both bridges and implants stay in, and thanks to their greater stability, make chewing easier, are more comfortable, and they last longer.
+Also, dentures are removed at night, but both bridges and implants stay in, and thanks to their greater stability, they make chewing easier, are more comfortable, and last longer.

 One major downside to both bridges and implants is that they are expensive treatments that not everyone can afford.
 Bridges average anywhere between $500 and $2,300 for a single tooth replacement, and implants are anywhere from $1,500 and $6,000 for a single implant.

 The length of time that any tooth-replacement option will last depends on how well you take care of your prosthetic and the materials that it is made of.

 Bridges last upwards of 10 years until you need to get your crowns replaced.
 The actual implant part of implants lasts a lifetime.

 A dental implant has also been found to have a success rate of 96.13% after 10 years, and bridges have a 94.3% success rate — both of which are pretty good.